emilioidk/emilioidk.github.io/_posts/2015-05-22-github-repositories-github-page.markdown

 ## Thinking for a solution

+### By checking for a gh-pages branch

 To check whether there is a page or not we need to check if there is a branch for the project called _gh-pages_.

+### By defining the homepage manually

+GitHub allows us to manually input a description and homepage of a project through the repository's page.
+The homepage can be access in Liquid Template by using (in the example from before) {% raw %}{{ repository.homepage }}{% endraw %}.
+As sometimes the empty value of such variable is represented by _null_ and some other times by "", we will need to check both before accepting its existance.

 [GitHub Pages]: https://pages.github.com